bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "Something about them being very dangerous in the wrong hands, I think" he said, with his gaze down into table with the wheels.

-"But hunt her down, they did... almost twenty years ago."
+"But hunt her down, they did... twenty years ago."

 He looked back up at the two.